European developers avoid "unlucky" homes to tap Far East demand

 “For London, the energy flows from Regents Park, Hyde Park and Green Park,” Oon said.
 “Energy flows down Regent Street, straight through Piccadilly and to the River Thames.
 The Apple store is on a bend on the road so the energy goes straight through the door,” Oon said.

-Meanwhile, he said, oil giant BP ’ s (BP.L) myriad problems began after it moved its UK headquarters from Finsbury Square to St James Square in London’s West End in 2002, a location that positive energy bypasses.
+Meanwhile, he said, oil giant BP’s myriad problems began after it moved its UK headquarters from Finsbury Square to St James Square in London’s West End in 2002, a location that positive energy bypasses.
 A BP spokesman dismissed the suggestion as “outrageous and stupid”.

 Beliefs in feng shui manifest most strongly in the designs of buildings in Hong Kong and Singapore.
 For instance, a residential block facing Hong Kong’s Repulse Bay waterfront has a hole in the middle purportedly to allow dragons that live on a mountain behind to drink water from the bay.